FabricMC/fabric-docs/develop/items/food.md

 title: Food Items
 description: Learn how to add a FoodComponent to an item to make it edible, and configure it.
 authors:
+  - Draylar
   - IMB11
+  - Mysterious-Dev
+  - SolidBlock-cn
+  - haykam821
 authors-nogithub:
-  - mineblock11
-  - haykam
-  - solidblock
-  - mysterious_dev
   - leocth2
-  - draylar
 ---

 Food is a core aspect of survival Minecraft, so when creating edible items you have to consider the food's usage with other edible items.